 In 2010, Oberzan's solo theater/film piece Your brother.
 Remember? premiered at Kunstenfestivaldesarts in Brussels.
-An examination of family deterioration and redemption, it employs the life of Belgian action star Jean-Claude Van Damme as a vehicle to tell its bittersweet story.
+An examination of family deterioration and redemption, the piece uses twenty year old home movie footage, recreated shot-for-shot in the present day, and employs the life of Belgian action star Jean-Claude Van Damme as a means to tell its bittersweet story.
+As of January 2015, Oberzan has performed the piece in over fifty cities worldwide.
+Ben Walters, Guardian UK, writes: "Oberzan's 'Your brother.
+Remember?' is a brilliant piece of 21st-century art, an elegant mash-up of pop culture and the intensely personal, of live performance and the moving image, of memento mori and joie de vivre, the death wish and the creative impulse.
+It's funny, clever and profound."
 In April 2012 Your brother.
-Remember? was released as a stand-alone film to critical acclaim.
+Remember? was released as a stand-alone film to critical praise.

 On Mr. Van Damme's 53rd birthday in October 2013, Oberzan's new solo theater/film/musical, Tell Me Love Is Real, premiered at the International Arts Campus deSingel in Belgium, followed by a world tour.
 Having bizarrely overdosed on the anxiety drug Xanax at approximately the same time and under similar circumstances as Whitney Houston, Oberzan resurrects Amelia Earhart, Serge Gainsbourg, Bruce Lee, Buddy Holly, and a host of others to examine, through pop culture, timeless existential quandaries.
 Tages Anzeiger writes: "'Tell Me Love Is Real' is a highly aesthetisized autobiography and deeply moving collage of film clips, live performance, and songs.
 Oberzan, the delicate extreme experimentalist, tells and sings and DJs his own story, understated yet unrestrained and heartbreaking.
 This is theater of the highest personal and sincere composition."